gabi-a/blasting_preconceptions/Readme.md

 # CSIRO C3 : BLASTing away preconceptions in crystallisation trials

+### WARNING
-!!
-What follows are __not__ clear instructions - they are my notes in case I need to go back to any step.
+What follows are not always clear instructions - they are my notes in case I need to go back to any step.\
-!!
-Running the steps out of order will likely fail due to files missing which should have been generated !! in a previous step.
+Running the steps out of order will likely fail due to files missing which should have been generated\
-!!
+in a previous step.\
 The C6 code is not published, so it will not be possible to run that stage.

 Python 2 and Python 3 are required to execute every stage. numpy and matplotlib need to be installed (just install scipy).